the-turing-way/the-turing-way/book/website/reproducible-research/open/open-data.md

 For example, it would be no use citing CERN's entire data repository as someone attempting to reproduce your work would not be able to find the data used in a specific piece of work without considerable difficulty.
 Where possible, you should be able to cite the data used, and only the data used.

+(rr-open-data-barriers)=
 ### Barriers to Data Sharing

 Sometimes it may not be possible to make data publicly available in its entirety or even in part.
-There are two main reasons this may be the case:
+Here are some reasons why this may be the case:

 #### Privacy